vwala/docs/content/influencer/how-is-commission-paid.md

 vwa.la allows stores to pay influencer commission using a variety of methods:

 - By PayPal
-- By store credit (gift card or single use discount code)
+- By store credit (single use, fixed amount discount code)
 - By bank transfer

 They may choose any of these methods when paying your sales commission.
 Please see the stores' terms and conditions on their website for details.
 Alternatively, contact the store directly via their website contact details.